fahadlabs/ageofserverless/CONTRIBUTING.md

 - Make your changes
 - Push your commits
 - Make a PR on the `dev` branch.
-- Mention the issue you have worked on.
+- Mention/link the issue you have worked on.

 #### Install